explosion/spaCy/website/docs/usage/linguistic-features.md

    quotes, open brackets, etc.
 3. A function `suffix_search`, to handle **succeeding punctuation**, such as commas, periods, close quotes, etc.
-4. A function `infixes_finditer`, to handle non-whitespace separators, such as hyphens etc.
+4. A function `infix_finditer`, to handle non-whitespace separators, such as hyphens etc.
 5. An optional boolean function `token_match` matching strings that should never be split, overriding the infix rules.
 Useful for things like numbers.